Chapter 1: Introduction

 - the procedure

-had no arguments, and did not use the database- therefore its type signature when compiled will be simply
+hellohad no arguments, and did not use the database- therefore its type signature when compiled will be

-so we know how to call it - you can see the declaration for yourself by examining the
+void hello(void);so we know how to call it - see the declaration by examining

 - since nobody used a database, we didn’t need to initialize one